 The Gender and Women’s Studies (GWS) curriculum provides a platform for students to study how equity and social justice are connected to gender, sexuality, and identity.
 Gender and Women's Studies students explore the field through traditional disciplines, such as literature, history, anthropology, sociology, public health, education, law, biology, psychology, political science, and the visual arts.

 The certificate program requires 15 credits of coursework in gender and women's studies.
-Students can tailor the certificate to reflect their interest, complement their major or plan for graduate or professional school.
+Students can tailor the certificate to reflect their interests, complement their major or plan for graduate or professional school.

 Intent to pursue the certificate can be declared by meeting with the Department of Gender and Women's Studies undergraduate advisor or completing this online declaration form.
 Declaring the certificate as early as possible allows students to best align certificate coursework with their interests.

 Students declared in the Gender and Women's Studies major are not eligible to declare the Certificate in Gender and Women's Studies at the Undergraduate Level.